datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/decision-tree.md

 Applying the Occam's razor, we prefer smaller trees as long as the trees can explain the data well.
 {: .notes--warning}

+To achieve this, we will either have to limit how the trees grow during training, or pruning the trees after the trees are built.